shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-04-WritingSettingsPage.md

   - style.css - a place where you write your own CSS
 - JavaScript
   - [Bootstrap v3](http://getbootstrap.com/)
-  - builder-sdk - exposing `shoutem` variable globally for easier access of Shoutem API
+  - api-sdk - exposing `shoutem` variable globally for easier access of Shoutem API
   - extension-sandbox - enabling the communication between your page and Shoutem builder
   - index.js - a place where you write your own JS code with lifecycle methods already prepared